Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

+If $L$, $L_0$, and $L_+$ are null-homologous and oriented coherently, $S$ is a Seifert surface of $L$ such that $S \cap D$ consists of a single arc, $S_0$ is the Seifert surface of $L_0$ obtained by cutting $S$ along $D$, and $S_+$ is obtained by adding a full left-hand twist to $S$ along $D$, then the maps in \eqref{eqn:exact} preserve the Alexander gradings $A_S$, $A_{S_0}$, and $A_{S_+}$.
+Furthermore, when the absolute homological gradings are defined (e.g., when $Y$ is a homology sphere), the maps $e$ and $f$ are homogeneous and decrease the absolute gradings by $1/2$. \end{theorem}

+\begin{proof} We prove the second part of the theorem on grading shifts.
+The map $\Phi_A$ does not change the Maslov and the Alexander gradings by Proposition~\ref{prop:pa}.
+By~\cite[Theorem~8.2]{HFK1}, for a knot with two decorations, all the maps in exact triangle~\eqref{eqn:surgery} preserve the Alexander grading, and the maps $e'$ and $f'$ decrease the Maslov grading by~$1/2$.
+A completely analogous proof shows that this also holds for arbitrary decorated links. \end{proof}

-If $Y = S^3$, we have $|L_0| = |L| \pm 1$, and $P$ consists of two decorations on each component of~$L$ and~$L_+$, then the above exact triangle coincides with that of Ozsv\'ath and Szab\'o~\cite{HFK1}, after collapsing the multi-grading onto the main diagonal.
+If $|L_0| = |L| \pm 1$ and $P$ consists of two decorations on each component of~$L$ and~$L_+$, then the above exact triangle is isomorphic to one of the exact triangles~(31) and~(32) of Ozsv\'ath and Szab\'o~\cite[Theorem~10.2]{HFK1} (these specialize to the triangles (7) and (8) of~\cite{HFK1} when $Y = S^3$).
 The condition $|L_0| = |L| \pm 1$ means that the links $L$, $L_0$, and~$L_+$ can be oriented coherently, which was an assumption made in~\cite{HFK1}, but which is not necessary for Theorem~\ref{thm:skein}.

-Note that Ozsv\'ath and Szab\'o distinguish two cases depending on whether the two strands of~$L_+$ meeting~$D$ belong to the same component.
-In both cases, we have $\hat\HFL(L,P) \cong \hat\HFK(L)$ and $\hat\HFL(L_+,P) \cong \hat\HFK(L_+)$.
-If the two strands belong to the same component of~$L_+$, then $|L_0| = |L| + 1$, and $P_0$ consists of exactly two decoration on each component of~$L_0$, hence $\hat\HFL(L_0,P_0) \cong \hat\HFK(L_0)$.
-So, in this case, Theorem~\ref{thm:skein} specializes to exact sequence~(7) in~\cite{HFK1}:
+Note that Ozsv\'ath and Szab\'o distinguish two cases depending on whether the two strands of~$L$ (or equivalently, of $L_+$) meeting~$D$ belong to the same component.
+Fix an ordering of the components of $L$ such that if two components meet $D$, then they are consecutive.
+This induces an ordering of the components of $L_+$.
+We also get an ordering of the components of $L_0$ such that if exactly one component of $L$ meets $D$, then the resulting components of $L_0$ are consecutive.